-Hey guys!
-This is my 1st ever bookish review and I’m overly giddy about it!
+Hello!
+This is my first ever bookish review and I’m overly giddy about it!
 Today I’m reviewing Someone Like You by Sarah Dessen.
 Please remember to check the review guidelines tab before continuing.

 Chapter length: ✭✭✭✭

-While browsing B&N teen romance section, I stumbled across Sarah’s books (most of which have super cute covers.)
+While browsing the teen romance section in Barnes & Noble, I stumbled across Sarah’s books (most of which have super cute covers.)
 If the cover is attractive, I immediately flip the book around to read the description:

 “THE WORLD IS A TERRIBLE PLACE TO NOT HAVE A BEST FRIEND.”